department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/research/conversation-guide.md

 **Once logged in to VA.gov:**
 -   Great.
 Now that you're logged in, I have a few initial questions for you.
--   How often do you go to or look at your Profile?
+-   How often do you go to your Profile?
 -   What are the reasons you generally visit your Profile?
 -   Let's pretend you received an email that some of your information was incorrect and so you decide to visit your Profile.
 Without selecting anything, could you tell me what you would do next?
 	-   What would you be searching for?